Have you become isolated?

 These resources can help you to connect with others, protect your health and provide your loved one with good care.

 You will meet others facing similar challenges and attending regular meetings can help you feel less alone.
 View a current list of Caregiver Support Groups

 Participate in a Powerful Tools for Caregivers Class

 Sign up for an upcoming class that will help you 'thrive' as a caregiver, not just 'survive'.
 This six-week educational class will help you take care of yourself while caring for a relative or friend.
 You will benefit from this class whether you are helping a parent, spouse, friend, someone who lives at home, in a nursing home or across the country.

 Seek Individual Counseling

-The Caregivers One Step at a Time Program is a one-to-one counseling service designed to meet the individual needs of family caregivers.
+A one-on-one counseling services to meet the individual needs of family caregivers.
 Focus is given to:

 - Increasing coping skills